unclexo/software-craftsman/design-patterns/php/en/Factory method -  Dealing with object creation and conditional switch or if-else nested statements.md

 ```

 ### Conclusion
-What we have learned, in this article, is how to apply the Factory Method pattern to specific problems -separating object creation, moving if-else nested statements from client code, etc.
+What we have learned, in this article, is how to apply the Factory Method pattern to specific problems -separating object creation and moving if-else nested statements from client code.

 Using the if-else nested statements for creating objects in the client code breaks several  software design principles like Loose Coupling, OCP, DRY, etc. To solve this problem we apply the Factory Method design pattern.
 It helps move the if-else nested statements to a separate class.
 By doing this, we make sure only one place to make modifications when the implementation changes.

+Follow me here on Github, [Twitter](https://twitter.com/unclexo), [Medium](https://medium.com/@unclexo), and [LinkedIn](https://www.linkedin.com/in/unclexo)

 ### References
 1. [Loose Coupling](https://en.wikipedia.org/wiki/Loose_coupling)